 Method 2: Find The DNS Server in Linux Using The GNOME Graphical Interface

-If you prefer clicking over typing, Linux desktop environments like GNOME provide a user-friendly way to see your network settings.
+If you prefer clicking over typing, Linux desktop environments such as GNOME provide a user-friendly way to see your network settings.

 Step 1: Open Your System Settings